-Leaves of absence granted as a matter of legal right under the provisions of this section shall not eWhether continuous or intermittent, such leave with pay shall not exceed 17 working days in any one annual twelve (12) month period.
+Leaves of absence granted as a matter of legal right under the provisions of this section shall not exceed 17 working days in any one annual period.
 Administrative leaves of absence for additional or longer periods of time for assignment to duty functions of a military character shall be with out pay or may be covered by accrued annual or compensatory leave credits and shall be granted without loss of time or efficiency rating.